danniel1205/tech-notes/system-design/topics/caching/readme.md

 ## Comparison between Redis and Memcached

 - `redis` provides a superset of features comparing to `memcached`
-- To implement `memcached` cluster, client needs to solve traffic rounting, e.g. using consistent caching
+- To implement `memcached` cluster, client needs to solve traffic routing, e.g. using consistent caching
 - They have different implementations on memory management

 More details could be found from the links below in references section.